gemmarepiso/gemmarepiso/_pages/about.md

 ---

 I am an Assistant Professor in the Department of Linguistics & Languages at McMaster University.
-My main interests are in Spanish heritage language acquisition, child language acquisition, Spanish phonetics and phonology.
-In my research I seek to better understand the development of Spanish heritage phonology by comparing child Spanish heritage speakers to adult heritage speakers.
-I examine the age factor and the effects of language exposure to the heritage language.
-My aim is to inform theories of heritage language phonology and create phonological models that can account for speaker-specific bidirectional transfer as well as processing-specific effects of language transfer.
-I am working with introducing activation scores in the phonological grammars of heritage speakers.
+My main interests are in laboratory phonology, heritage languages, and bilingual child language acquisition.
+My research sheds light on the patterns of grammar interaction by exploring the following areas:

+- Vulnerable phenomena in early bilingual grammars.
+- The role of age in language transfer in early bilingual grammars.
+- The roles of quantity and quality of language exposure in early bilingual grammars.

+**News**

+Repiso-Puigdelliura, Gemma. (accepted in its final form) Glottalizing at Word Junctures:
+Exploring Bidirectional Transfer in Child and Adult Spanish Heritage Speakers.
+Bilingualism:
+Language and Cognition

 You can download my [CV](https://gemmarepiso.github.io/files/CV.pdf?raw=true) here.